 Arthur himself comes across this way in the episode "Arthur Rides the Bandwagon".
 When a toy called Woogles becomes all the rage, we're supposed to side with Arthur, the only one who doesn't see what's so great about it, which is all well and good, but during the first half Arthur is seen acting like a Holier Than Thou snob, calling his friend's new toys stupid right to their faces unprovoked, and getting frustrated when they disagree with him.
 We're obviously supposed to see this as standing up to peer pressure, but since they were simply showing him their new toys, (Hardly peer pressure) and Arthur really has no right to tell his friends what they can and can't like, and they're doing no harm with the Woogles, it comes off as unnecessarily harsh and uncalled for.
 Francine's actions at the end, in which she offers him a woogle in exchange for him saying he really wants one, seem a bit more understandable, considering how rude he'd been earlier in saying he didn't want one.
 To make matters worse, Arthur "fixes" things by starting a new trend, giving off the message that you're only allowed to like something popular if your friend decides it is.

-Batgirl in Batman: The Killing Joke.
-The prologue featuring Batgirl does very little to make her sympathetic, despite the writers' claims that it makes her a stronger character.
+For Batgirl, the prologue featuring her does very little to make her sympathetic, despite the writers' claims that it makes her a stronger character.
 Her character arc revolves around her pining after Batman and then acting like a jilted lover.
 She irrationally attacks a man arguing with his girlfriend.
 And she displays very little of the independence and heroism often associated with the character, instead coming off like a thrill-seeking Stalker with a Crush.
 It doesn't help that personality-wise, she has nothing in common with her comic or TV counterparts.

 Batman isn't much better, as shortly after his claim that the Starter Villain is "objectifying" Batgirl, he has sex with her.
 And then refuses to talk about it afterward, leaving her feeling and acting like a jilted lover.
 Also, his interactions with Jim Gordon afterward are soured since now he's had sex with Jim's daughter and is keeping that a secret from him.